Molecular Beam Epitaxy

-MBE is an advanced thin-film deposition system built for answering Mr. Feynman's questions.
-It has been widely applied as a fundamental research tool in both academia and the industry for more than 40 years, pioneering the discovery of new physics and accelerating the production of novel electronic devices.
+MBE is an advanced thin-film deposition system built to answer these questions posed by Feynman.
+It has been widely used as a fundamental research tool in both academia and industry for more than 40 years, pioneering the discovery of new physics and accelerating the production of novel electronic devices.

-Compared to various of crystal thin film deposition methods, MBE prevents the formation of unwanted point defects by enabling high quality crystal formation in very low energy states from solid or gaseous sources.
-By using high-precision shutters for individual sources and highly stabilized fluxes, the rate of crystal growth is reduced to one atomic layer per tens of seconds, enabling us to control the growth of crystals in atomic precision.
+Compared with other crystal thin-film deposition methods, MBE prevents the formation of unwanted point defects by enabling high quality crystal formation in very low energy states from solid or gaseous sources.
+By using high-precision shutters for individual sources and highly stabilized fluxes, the rate of crystal growth is throttled down to one atomic layer every few dozen seconds.
+This enables us to control crystal growth with atomic precision.

-Under an ultra-high vacuum condition and very stable control of temperature, a dilute beam of atoms from elemental sources are directed toward a substrate.
-The surface kinetics of the substrate is also adjusted by controlling the temperature.
-An in-situ reflective high energy electron diffraction (RHEED) is applied to monitor the crystal growth in real time.
+Such precision requires ultra-high vacuum and very stable temperature control.
+Under these conditions, a dilute beam of atoms from elemental sources is directed toward a substrate, whose surface kinetics is controlled by adjusting its temperature.
+In situ reflective high energy electron diffraction (RHEED) is used to monitor crystal growth in real time.

 We develop new MBE deposition techniques for advanced ARPES studies.
-We have a custom built chalcogenide MBE at McCullough Building in Stanford Campus, a Veeco GEN930 Oxide MBE at the SSRL Beamline in SLAC, and a small chalcogenide MBE connected in-situ to the Oxide MBE.
+We have a custom-built chalcogenide MBE system in the McCullough building at the Stanford campus, a Veeco GEN930 Oxide MBE at the SSRL Beamline at SLAC, and a small chalcogenide MBE connected in situ to the Oxide MBE.

-Chalcogenide MBE in our group is developed for growth of ultra-thin 2D material and topological insulators.
-The MBE chamber is connected to our basement laser ARPES system.
-The system is capable of storing up to 8 elements, using 4 effusion cells and a 4-pocket electron-beam evaporator.
-Both the MBE and ARPES chamber are maintained at a pressure in the low e-11 torr scales, allowing us to effectively study films in-situ.
-We have demonstrated the viability of using a cracker effusion cell to grow high quality films of the topological insulators bismuth telluride and bismuth selenide .
+In our group, chalcogenide MBE is used to grow ultra-thin 2D materials and topological insulators.
+The MBE chamber at McCullough is connected to our basement laser ARPES system.
+The system is capable of storing up to eight elements, using four effusion cells and a four-pocket electron-beam evaporator.
+Both the MBE and ARPES chambers are maintained at pressures in the low 10-11 Torr scale, effectively allowing us to study films in situ.
+We have demonstrated the viability of using a cracker effusion cell to grow high quality films of the topological insulators bismuth telluride (Bi2Te3) and bismuth selenide (Bi2Se3) .

 Enhanced superconductivity in monolayer FeSe

-Since STO exhibits a wide range of unique properties, such as superconductivity and incipient ferroelectricity, it is challenging to clarify what plays the major role in the enhancement of Tc in the 1UC FeSe/STO system.
-In order to further explore the substrate effect, we study 1UC FeSe grown on the rutile TiO2 (100) surface.
-We found that 1UC FeSe/TiO2 and 1UC FeSe/STO have very similar electronic structure, superconducting gap size and Tc.
-The similarities between these two systems suggest that the dielectric constant, strain and crystal symmetry from the substrate likely do not play important roles in the enhancement of Tc.
-The study shows that the interfacial e-ph coupling is most likely to be the key reason for enhancing superconductivity in 1UC FeSe/STO systems.
+STO exhibits a wide range of unique properties, such as superconductivity and incipient ferroelectricity.
+It is therefore challenging to identify what plays the major role in the enhancement of Tc in the 1UC (one unit-cell) FeSe/STO system.
+We explored the substrate effect by studying 1UC FeSe grown on a rutile TiO2 (100) surface.
+We found that 1UC FeSe/TiO2 and 1UC FeSe/STO have similar electronic structure, superconducting gap size, and Tc.
+The similarities between these two systems suggest that the dielectric constant, strain, and crystal symmetry of the substrate do not play important roles in the enhancement of Tc.
+Instead, it shows that interfacial e-ph coupling is most likely crucial for enhancing superconductivity in 1UC FeSe/STO systems.

 Robust Doping Level

-To understand the unique phenomena of “magic” doping level under the contest of iron-based superconductivity, we consider the possible interplay of first-order phase transition and superconductivity: Above a doping level of 0.11, an insulating phase may occur and form a phase separation between the superconducting phase and the insulation phase.
-As a result, only ~0.11 doping is visible by the ARPES experiment.
+To understand the unique phenomena of a 'magic' doping level in the context of iron-based superconductivity, consider the possible interplay of first-order phase transition and superconductivity.
+Above a doping level of 0.11, an insulating phase may form, resulting in phase separation between superconducting and insulating phases.
+As a result, only ~0.11 doping is visible in the ARPES experiment.

 Photo-induced 2D electron gas on SrTiO3 with different surface terminations

 In this study, homoepitaxial STO thin films are grown with different surface termination.
 Upon exposure to ultraviolet light, a 2DEG is generated at its surface, and oxygen vacancy dopants are induced.
-Using ARPES, we found that only SrO-terminated STO films hosts clear 2DEG and not on films with a TiO2 termination.
-While most research on surface 2DEG of STO assumes a TiO2 termination, further research into the pristine SrO termination could lead to new insights into the system.
+Using ARPES, we found that only SrO-terminated STO films host a clear 2DEG.
+Films with a TiO2 termination do not.
+While most research on surface 2DEGs of STO assume a TiO2 termination, further research into the pristine SrO termination could lead to new insights into the system.